Stourton railway station

-Stourton railway station served the area of Stourton, in the historic county of West Riding of Yorkshire, England, in 1904 on the East and West Yorkshire Union Railway.
+Stourton railway station served the area of Stourton, in the historic county of West Riding of Yorkshire, England, in 1904 on the East and West Yorkshire Union Railways.

 History

-The station was opened on 4 January 1904 by the East and West Yorkshire Union Railway.
+The station was opened on 4 January 1904 by the East and West Yorkshire Union Railways.
 It was a very short-lived station, only being open for under 9 months before closing along with the line on 1 October 1904.